 An adding machine calculator for Android.

-I wanted to encode mp3's faster, so I wrote a few scripts that will distribute the encoding load accross any number of machines.
-It's pretty obsolete now, but at the time, it was very efficient.
+I wanted to encode MP3 files faster, so I wrote a few scripts that will distribute the encoding load accross any number of machines.
+It's pretty obsolete now since computers are so fast, but at the time, it was very efficient.

 Here's a page of patches I've made to existing software, to "fix" legitimate problems, or just little things that annoyed me.